4GeeksAcademy/blog/blog/full-stack-developer.md

 ## How to Become a Full Stack Developer

 The classic way of studying is always an option to become a professional of any kind.
 You enroll in the university of your choice, pass all the subjects and in about 4 or 5 years you become a web developer with all the integral knowledge that this institution wants to print in you.
-But today the demand for these types of jobs is so high that certain smaller academies have created quicker, more intense and *to the point* curricula called **online bootcamps**.
+But today the demand for these types of jobs is so high that certain smaller academies have created quicker, more intense and *to the point* called **[online bootcamps](https://4geeksacademy.com/us/coding-campus/online-coding-bootcamp)**.

 ![what is a full stack developer](https://images.squarespace-cdn.com/content/v1/5ccd4dca07417900017da218/1560842763432-HTRALZ2WJEHLHEHGQSQP/bootcamp.jpg)